A Guide to Arriving in Amsterdam: Language, People, Culture, and More!

-Even to this day I find that the Dutch sense of samenleving (community / living together) has great respect for an individual’s freedom to live life as he or she chooses; much more so than in other countries, including those that claim to be the freest in the world.
+Even to this day I find that the Dutch sense of samenleving (“community / living together”) has great respect for an individual’s freedom to live life as they choose; much more so than in other countries, including those that claim to be the freest in the world.

-But there is one consequence of this open mindedness; to allow people to do as they please, sometimes you should leave them to it.
-And this other side of the respect coin seems to create a big divide between the Dutch and the foreigners in the city.
-Huge communities of foreigners exist in the city, and they almost never interact with the Dutch beyond necessities.
+This other side of the respect coin seems to create a big divide between the Dutch and the foreigners in the city.
+Huge communities of foreigners exist in the city, and they almost never interact with the Dutch beyond necessity.

 This means that many Dutch people have no problem speaking to you in English.
-Some foreigners misinterpret this as it meaning that they won’t speak to you in Dutch, not realising that it’s entirely their own fault and that if you try a few things you can encourage them to help you learn their language.
+Some foreigners misinterpret this as meaning that the locals won’t speak to you in Dutch, not realising that it’s entirely their own fault.

-This means that there is a vicious circle of the strong tendency of foreigners to stick together and never making many local friends simply propagating itself.
+This means that foreigners tend to stick together and never make many local friends, a vicious cycle propagating itself.
 There is a great balance in Amsterdam and it’s working so people keep it up.

-The Dutch are used to not interacting so much with foreigners, and the foreigners are used to not interacting with them.
+The Dutch are used to not interacting so much with foreigners, and the foreigners are used to not interacting with the locals.
 So when they come together, they may not get any further than superficial pleasantries.

 But it goes deeper than that.